-Drive to Omkareshwar.
+Drive to Omkareshwar

-Coming back to the other side of the river, there were few young girls playing with the water.
+Coming back to the other side of the river, there were a few young girls playing with the water.
 As soon as I took out my camera to click them, I was amazed at the poses that they started giving me.
-They were like small brigade of models, each one trying to be better than the other.
-I could clearly see a big influence that a small TV can have on the whole generation.
+They were like a small brigade of models, each one trying to be better than the other.
+I could clearly see the big influence that a small TV can have on the whole generation.

-Ujjain – Mahakaleshwar Temple.
+Ujjain – Mahakaleshwar Temple

-Indore City – Food.
+Indore City – Food

 There were quite a few of us who had gone for this visit.
 And each one of us had the same feeling about food.
-It showed in the amount of food stuff we carried back with us.
+It showed in the amount of foodstuff we carried back with us.
 You may actually want to visit this city for food if nothing else.